huggingface/blog/benchmark-2021-part1.md

 On Linux, NUMA's process configuration can be tuned through `numactl` which provides an interface to bind a process to a set of CPU cores (referred as **Processor Affinity**).
-Also, it allows tuning the memory allocation policy, making sure the memory allocated for the process is as close as possible to the cores memory pool (referred as **Explicit Memory Allocation Directives**).
+Also, it allows tuning the memory allocation policy, making sure the memory allocated for the process is as close as possible to the cores' memory pool (referred as **Explicit Memory Allocation Directives**).

 _Note: Setting both cores and memory affinities is important here.
 Having computations done on socket 0 and memory allocated on socket 1 would ask the system to go over the sockets shared bus to exchange memory, thus leading to an undesired overhead._